 Do I need to send official college transcripts (i.e., must they be in a signed and sealed envelope from the registrar)?
 And should my GMAT scores be sent directly from GMAC?
 The answer to both questions is “no”.
 Photocopies of your transcripts and GMAT scores are acceptable, and should be uploaded and included with your application (per the instructions provided) on or before the online application.

 Is there a fee to apply?
 No. There is no fee to apply for the Fellowship.
 If you advance to the final Catapult round, there is a $350 fee (non-refundable).
-This fee includes the full program (April 10th-12th), as well as attendance to Quant Camp on April 13th (optional, but highly recommended.)
+This fee includes the full Catapult program, as well as attendance to Quant Camp (optional, but highly recommended.)

 How competitive is the selection process?
 Toigo typically receives nearly 500 applications.
 Each year, our class size varies, from 65-75 individuals—in part depending on the mix of applicants and their areas of interest within finance.
 Competitive, yes; but the odds of being named are 0% if you do not apply.